WorldofKerry/Python2Verilog/README.md

 Additional CLI flags can be found in [tests/conftest.py](tests/conftest.py).

+Use `git clean -dxf` to remove gitignored files.

 ## Tested Generations

 The Github Actions run all the tests with writing enabled.